-He helped coach Josh Colbert to the national title in the long jump at the 2014 NCAA III Outdoor Championships.
+He helped coach Josh Colbert to a national title in the long jump at the 2014 NCAA III Outdoor Championships.

-He coached Kelsey Commager to the 2017 Indoor and Outdoor National Meets in the triple jump.
+He also coached Kelsey Commager to the 2017 Indoor and Outdoor National Meets in the triple jump.

-Gant was also named 2016 Outdoor Great Lakes Region Women's Assistant Coach of the Year.
+He was also named the 2016 Outdoor Great Lakes Region Women's Assistant Coach of the Year.

-Gantt started at ONU in early 2011 as the recruiting assistant before taking over the assistant role.
-He brings coaching experience as a volunteer coach at Carthage College and from Grayslake Central High School (Ill.).
+Gantt started at ONU in early 2011 as the recruiting assistant before taking over the assistant coach role.
+He brings coaching experience from his time as a volunteer coach at Carthage College and from Grayslake Central High School (Ill.).

-Additionally, Gantt has a Bachelor’s Degree from Illinois State, where he was a four-year varsity and multiple time All-Conference athlete.
-He was also named a scholar athlete and was inducted into the Lake County (Ill.)
+Additionally, Gantt has a Bachelor’s Degree from Illinois State, where he was a four-year varsity letterman and multiple-time All-Conference athlete.
+He was named a scholar-athlete and was inducted into the Lake County (Ill.)
 Athletics Hall of Fame in 2010.